Thursday's free racing tips: six horses to consider putting in your multiple bets

 Looking for free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.

-- Sandown Placepot picks: Robbie Wilders has a crack at the £50,000 guaranteed pool
+- The Punt Acca: Matt Rennie's three horse racing tips from Carlisle and Ripon on Thursday

-- The Punt Acca: Charlie Huggins' three horse racing tips from Market Rasen and Sandown on Thursday
+- Carlisle Placepot tips: Robbie Wilders' picks for the £50,000 guaranteed pool

 - Spotlight Lucky 15 tips: four horses to back on Wednesday

-- Yarmouth Placepot tips: Graeme Rodway's selections for a £50,000 guaranteed pool
+- Wednesday's free racing tips: six horses to consider putting in your multiple bets

-- Sandown Placepot picks: Robbie Wilders has a crack at the £50,000 guaranteed pool
+- The Punt Acca: Matt Rennie's three horse racing tips from Carlisle and Ripon on Thursday

-- The Punt Acca: Charlie Huggins' three horse racing tips from Market Rasen and Sandown on Thursday
+- Carlisle Placepot tips: Robbie Wilders' picks for the £50,000 guaranteed pool

 - Spotlight Lucky 15 tips: four horses to back on Wednesday